How to Politely Decline a Meeting Invitation

 Check Your Availability

-Review your calendar to ensure that you do not have any conflicting appointments or overlapping commitments.
+Review your calendar to ensure you do not have any conflicting appointments or overlapping commitments.
 If you have already committed to another meeting or task during the proposed meeting time, use this as a valid reason to politely decline the invitation.

 Respond Promptly and Graciously